MEbbesen/dify-plugin-my-development/tools/crawl4ai/README.md

 On the Dify navigation page, click `Tools > Crawl4AI > To Authorize` and fill in the following information:

 - **Server URL**: Your Crawl4AI service URL, e.g., `http://localhost:11235`
-- **API Token**: The authentication token for your Crawl4AI service
+- **API Token**: The authentication token for your Crawl4AI service.
+(Not required after Crawl4AI version 0.6.0)

 ![](./_assets/crawl4ai_1.jpg)